obonaventure/cnp3/Missions/S4/tcp1.rst

 #.
 Is it possible for a TCP/IP stack to return a SYN+ACK segment with the acknowledgement number set to `0` ?
 If no, explain why.
 If yes, what was the content of the received SYN segment.

 #.
-Open the packet trace :download:`traces/trace.5connections_opening_closing.pcap` and identify the number of different TCP connections that are established and closed.
+Open the tcpdump_ packet trace :download:`traces/trace.5connections_opening_closing.pcap` and identify the number of different TCP connections that are established and closed.
 For each connection, explain by which mechanism they are closed.
 Analyse the initial sequence numbers that are used in the SYN and SYN+ACK segments.
 How do these initial sequence numbers evolve ?
 Are they increased every 4 microseconds ?

 #.
-The packet trace :download:`traces/trace.5connections.pcap` contains several connection attempts.
+The tcpdump_ packet trace :download:`traces/trace.5connections.pcap` contains several connection attempts.
 Can you explain what is happening with these connection attempts ?

 #.
-The packet trace :download:`traces/trace.ipv6.google.com.pcap` was collected from a popular website that is accessible by using IPv6.
+The tcpdump_ packet trace :download:`traces/trace.ipv6.google.com.pcap` was collected from a popular website that is accessible by using IPv6.
 Explain the TCP options that are supported by the client and the server.

 #.
-The packet trace :download:`traces/trace.sirius.info.ucl.ac.be.pcap` Was collected on the departmental server.
+The tcpdump_ packet trace :download:`traces/trace.sirius.info.ucl.ac.be.pcap` Was collected on the departmental server.
 What are the TCP options supported by this server ?

 #.
 A TCP implementation maintains a Transmission Control Block (TCB) for each TCP connection.
 This TCB is a data structure that contains the complete "`state`"  of each TCP connection.
 The TCB is described in :rfc:`793`.
 It contains first the identification of the TCP connection :